-In Norway, several destinations strive to improve their environmental impact and ensure that you get the most amazing and unique experiences you ever dreamt of.
-These places are part of the sustainability scheme Sustainable Destination which focuses on developing more responsible tourism across Norway.
-They also aim to strengthen the values of both the local culture and the community, making them a great place both to live in and to visit.
+In Norway, many destinations work systematically to reduce the negative impacts of tourism and strengthen the benefits, and ensure that you get the most amazing and unique experiences.
+These places are part of the sustainability labelling scheme Sustainable Destination, which focuses on developing more sustainable and responsible tourism across Norway.
+The organisation also aims to enhance value for the local culture and community, making them a great place to visit as well as a good place in which to live.

-You will also find many eco-certified travel providers all over the country.
+You will also find many eco-certified travel providers throughout the country.

-Oslo has some of the most innovative environmental solutions in Europe and was selected as the European Green Capital 2019.
+Oslo has some of the most innovative environmental solutions in Europe and was named European Green Capital 2019.

-Experience the new face of the city by the fjord and find out why several international travel experts, such as Lonely Planet, have crowned Oslo one of the top cities to visit in the world.
+Experience the new face of the city by the fjord and find out why several international travel experts, such as Lonely Planet, have crowned Oslo one of the top cities in the world to visit.

-Norway is a natural amusement park, and there are so many fun ways to explore.
+Norway is a natural amusement park, and there are so many fun ways to explore the country.
 Use your own muscle power and go hiking, cycling, skiing, climbing or kayaking, or enjoy other outdoor activities.
-For your safety and to ensure a better and more interesting experience, you can go on a variety of guided tours.
-A local guide will know the area very well, and by choosing a company located in the area you also contribute positively to the local economy.
-You can usually rent any necessary equipment.
+To ensure your safety and gain fascinating insight, you can also take a variety of guided tours.
+Local guides are experienced experts.
+By choosing a company located in the area, you are also supporting the local economy.
+You can usually hire any necessary equipment.

-More and more Norwegian restaurants go sustainable, and the majority offer exquisite vegetarian dishes as well as local meat.
-Try Himkok, a bar in Oslo that was awarded “The worlds most sustainable bar” in 2018, or Credo restaurant in Trondheim which received the first Michelin Nordic Guide Sustainability Award in 2019.
+More and more Norwegian restaurants are striving to be more sustainable, and many offer exquisite vegetarian and plant based dishes and locally sourced ingredients.
+Try Himkok, a bar in Oslo that was named “The world's most sustainable bar” in 2018, or Credo restaurant in Trondheim, which received the first Michelin Nordic Guide Sustainability Award in 2019.
 Not to mention Rest, a unique restaurant in Oslo that turns leftovers into world-class gourmet meals.

-And by the way – did you know that the delicious Norwegian water is totally free?
-Get it straight from the tap or a mountain stream.
+Don't forget that delicious Norwegian water is totally free!
+Get it straight from a mountain stream.